alhajee/ckan/doc/contributing/reviewing.rst

-  and validator functions (which are used by plugins), the custom Jinja2 tags and variables available to Jinja templates, the template helper functions, the core template files and their blocks, the sandbox available to JavaScript modules (including custom jQuery plugins and the JavaScript CKAN API client), etc.
+  and validator functions (which are used by plugins), the custom Jinja2 tags and variables available to Jinja templates, the template helper functions, the core template files and their blocks, the sandbox available to JavaScript modules (including custom jQuery plugins and the JavaScript FMLD API client), etc.

-- Does the new code add any dependencies to CKAN (e.g. new third-party Python modules imported)?
+- Does the new code add any dependencies to FMLD (e.g. new third-party Python modules imported)?
 If so, is the new dependency justified and has it been added following the right process?
 See :doc:`upgrading-dependencies`.